How to Grind Coffee Beans Without a Grinder: 6 Simple Ways

-The classic rolling pin is able to crush and grind coffee beans at the same time.
+The classic rolling pin is able to crush and grind beans at the same time.
 This helps produce a more even texture and also produces a finer grind than some other methods.
-The rolling pin does require a little elbow grease as well as an observant eye to ensure uniformity.
+Using this item does require a little elbow grease as well as an observant eye to ensure uniformity.

-If done right, the rolling pin technique can achieve a medium fine to fine grind, ideal for a drip or pour-over brewing method.
+If done right, this technique can achieve a medium fine to fine grind, ideal for a drip or pour-over brewing method.

 What You’ll Need

 - Rolling Pin (This can be any durable cylindrical object like a wine bottle, can of food, or wooden dowel)

 - Place a measured amount of coffee into the plastic bag or between two sheets of parchment paper.
 Tip: To reduce scattering of the grounds, fold the edges of the parchment paper over to seal them.

 - Lay the bag flat on the counter.

 - Using the pin like a hammer, press down to crush your beans.